by Chris Woodford. Last updated: March 16, 2015.

 electricity from the chemicals inside it, a fuel cell converts

 chemicals into electricity from a continuous supply of fuel outside it.

 Like a battery, a fuel cell has positive and negative electrodes and an

 Because fuel cells are at least twice as efficient as internal

-combustion (gasoline and diesel) engines and produce nothing more polluting than water, they are expected to be used inside
+combustion (gasoline and diesel) engines and produce nothing more polluting than water, they could be used for environmentally friendly

 Inside a fuel cell

 A fuel cell has a fuel electrode and an oxygen electrode.
 As it